AlgorithmicTransparencyInstitute/candidata-data/README.md

 ### Handles Data (This Repository)

 The candidate attributes and handles dataset is publicly available here on GitHub.
-Download `candidata_2024_handles.csv` directly or clone the repository.
+Download `candidates.csv` directly or clone the repository.

 ### Interactive Dashboard